remlapmot/cibookex-r/docs/15-prop-scores-r.md

   ggtitle('Propensity Score Distribution by Treatment Group') + scale_fill_discrete('') +
   theme(legend.position = 'bottom', legend.direction = 'vertical')
+## Warning: The following aesthetics were dropped during statistical transformation: fill
+## ℹ This can happen when ggplot fails to infer the correct grouping structure in
+##   the data.
+## ℹ Did you forget to specify a `group` aesthetic or to convert a numerical
+##   variable into a factor?
 ```

 <img src="15-prop-scores-r_files/figure-epub3/unnamed-chunk-3-1.png" width="85%" style="display: block; margin: auto;" />